Slovenia: Bike Tour

-Seven nights; seven days.
-A leisurely paced bicycle tour passing through Slovenia’s beautiful mountain valleys, lush vineyards, and picturesque olive groves toward the progressively warmer climates of the Adriatic coast.
+Seven nights; eight days of leisurely paced cycling through beautiful mountain valleys, lush vineyards, and picturesque olive groves.
+This Slovenia Bike Tour progresses toward the warmer climates of the Adriatic coast.

 “The trip was fantastic, educational, informative, and scenery beyond my imagination!
 Thanks!” – Debbie & Randy T.